-You are invited to worship God with us in person this Sunday at 8:00 or 10:30 a.m. in downtown Wilmington, Delaware.
-Our newly-ordained priest, the Rev. Clay Brown, will celebrate and preach.
+You are invited to worship God with us in person on Sunday at 8:00 or 10:30 a.m. in downtown Wilmington, Delaware.

-Our 10:30 a.m. worship services on Sunday are broadcast live on the SsAM YouTube channel and via Facebook.
+For those who cannot or choose not to worship in person, our worship services on Sundays at 10:30 a.m. are broadcast live on the SsAM YouTube channel and via Facebook.
 They are available afterwards on-demand.
+We also live-stream three prayer services every weekday, Monday through Friday, at 8am, 5pm, and 8pm.

 Come to God’s Table!